-Based on experience running the WFCAM pipeline, the CASU pipeline will have 3 FTEs available for steadystate operations on VISTA; this includes normal processing, reprocessing after major bug fixes or enhancements, system maintenance and upgrades, and liaison with users.
-The VISTA pipeline will be a key priority of CASU over this period; the unit is funded via 5-year rolling grants with renewal every few years.
+Based on experience running the WFCAM pipeline, the CASU pipeline will have 3 FTEs available for steady-state operations on VISTA; this includes normal processing, reprocessing after major bug fixes or enhancements, system maintenance and upgrades, and liaison with users.
+The VISTA pipeline will be a key priority of CASU over this period; the unit is funded via 5-year rolling grants with renewal every few years (see below).
 The unit will contain a cluster of 16 processors (2.4 GHz Opteron) dedicated to processing, plus additional CPUs for redundancy and data-handling.
 The hardware requirements are specified to have an overcapacity factor of at least 3, to allow for inevitable fluctuations in the data rate and reprocessing requirements.
 Hard disk storage is initially 3×10 TB RAID6 arrays, expandable as required.
 All raw and processed files will be stored using lossless Rice tile compression to save a factor of 4 in disk storage requirements.

 The prime responsibility of WFAU in the next few years will be maintaining the VISTA and WFCAM Science Archives, plus existing archives.
 Manpower provision at the WFAU archive comprises 2 FTE of dedicated operations staff and 1 FTE of astronomer-scientist management, oversight and system support.
-Hardware provision for storage of pipeline-processed science product files, database server catalogue storage, web servers and other infrastructure, is currently funded to 2010 and is renewed every 2 or 3 years.
+Manpower and hardware provision for storage of pipeline-processed science product files, database server catalogue storage, web servers and other infrastructure, is funded via the UK Science and Technology Facilities Council (STFC, formerly PPARC).